 SAS Data and SyntaxRequires the most set-up; uses different syntax; useful for analysis

-For more information, see OC Data Extracts and Reporting Types.
+For more information, refer to OC Data Extracts and Reporting Types.

 Below Are Some Images of Extract Formats: